 When is the best time to hike the Pieterpad?

-The Pieterpad is divided into 26 different sections.
-The sections are between 12 and 24 kilometers long.
-The start and end of a stage are generally easily accessible by public transport, often there is a train station or a bus stop.
+The Pieterpad is divided into 26 different sections or stages.
+Each stage has a length between 12 and 24 kilometers.
+The start and end of a stage are generally easily accessible by public transportion, often there is a train station or a bus stop.
 Check Google Maps or 9292 for the route from your place to the starting point (or ending point) of a section.

 Of course, you are not obliged to stick to the sections exactly.
 I wanted to thru-hike the Pieterpad and because of that I quickly walked more than 25 kilometers a day.
 That’s why I often walked one and a half or two sections a day.
 In the end, this also worked out better with the campsites where I wanted to spend the night.